MislavJaksic/Knowledge-Repository/Thinking/TheLiesOfLockeLamora/README.md

 Dona Vorchenza set a plan in motion that will trap the Thorn of Camorr: invitation to Raven's Reach, observation of Thumblehome and Meraggio's, check up on Evante Eccari and Lucas Fehrwight.

 #### Interlude: The schoolmaster of Roses

+Don Maranzalla is training Jean Tannen at the House of Glass Roses.

+#### Chapter Ten: Teeth lessons